MONDAY, JULY 18 |

 1:30 pm to 2:15 pm SCIENCE COMMUNICATION |

 Great Chardo Swap.
-Room STH203 (Presentation and tasting) Session chair: Belinda Kemp, CCOVI, Brock University, Canada
+Room STH203 (Presentation and tasting) Session Chair: Chris Waters, IWEG, Globe and Mail, and Brock University, Canada.

 The Great Chardo Swap will compare the 2017 and 2018 Chardonnay wines made from two vineyards, Montague vineyard in east of the Welland Canal, and Thirty Bench Vineyard located west of the Welland Canal.
 The fruit was processed at commercial ripeness each year, then juice (and/or solids if required) collected by winemakers on the opposite side of the canal to the vineyard.
 The winemakers were unaccustomed to working with fruit from these vineyards so the session will explore the terroir of the vineyards and sub-appellations.
 The winemaking techniques employed by each winemaker will be discussed, and wines will be tasted blind in four flights. |